Ubi—

 Congregavit nos in unum – we are gathered into one

-Simul ergo cum in unum congregemus – as we are gathered into one body
+Simul ergo cum in unum congregemus – as we are gathered into

 Ne nos mente dividamur, caveamus – beware, lest we be of divided mind